Table of Contents

 In most cases, clinical manifestations do not delineate patients having either spontaneous or secondary bacterial peritonitis.
 This puts an important role for paracentesis as a diagnostic tool in the prompt diagnosis and treatment of the specific type of peritonitis a patient may have.

 To improve the yield 10 mL of peritoneal fluid can be placed directly into a blood culture bottle.
-Because bacteraemia is frequently encountered a blood culture should be simultaneously evaluated.
+Because bacteremia is frequently encountered a blood culture should be simultaneously evaluated.

 Treatment of Spontaneous Bacterial Peritonitis